At least 24 dead in Nicaragua protests: rights group - Journal du Cameroun

 A doctor treating those wounded in the clashes, Eyel Almanza, said in an interview that police officers were resorting to deadly force.

 “The wounds suffered by students have been from firearms.
-Anti-riot police had been using rubber bullets, but not anymore — they are using live rounds,” he said.
+Anti-riot police had been using rubber bullets, but not anymore — they are using marbles,” he said.

 Soldiers armed with rifles stood guard at public offices in Managua, as well as in the northern city of Esteli.
 The army said it was “providing protection to entities and strategic sites.”